 The Drive Stakeholder Value publication provides guidance on how a “user journey” can describe the user’s experience from start to finish.
 The book describes how organizations can simultaneously have high touchpoint satisfaction scores but low end-to-end journey scores, as teams that manage individual touchpoints can lose sight of the user’s needs and outcomes.
 Using techniques like personas, scenarios, and journey maps can help organizations and teams understand how users experience the services provided, and design better journeys and touchpoints.
 The book also defines experience as the sum of “functional and emotional interactions with an organization” – you can see that delivering a fully functional services to employees is no longer sufficient; organizations must also create a positive emotional interaction!Using techniques like personas, scenarios, and journey maps can help organizations and teams understand how users experience the services provided, and design better journeys and touchpoints – @Bloreboy #EX Click To Tweet

 While guidance in the book applies the term “user” in a generic way, the Workforce and Talent Management practice applies many of these concepts to create an understanding of “employee personas”, and “employee journeys” that can be optimized to ensure that employees have the best onboarding, daily use, and offboarding experience of an organization or team’s services.
+All of these are relevant to the employee experience.

 While Drive Stakeholder Value and Workforce and Talent Management Practice reflect on the user’s or employees’ experience of touchpoints and value creation, the Create, Deliver and Support publication provides details on how to map and optimize a value stream, which represents the (provider) organization or team’s work between touchpoints.